 Westbury staff are unwavering in their belief that all children deserve a second chance and with the right resource, leadership and support, they are well placed and ready for the next phase of improvement.
 Pupils achieve well above expectations in special school settings, often due to the outstanding experience during the primary stage, which is built on as they progress through school.

 Westbury Academy is part of the Raleigh Learning Trust.
-For more information about the trust please visit the Trust website.

 Start date: September 2021 or sooner through negotiation.